ng-Classic/ng-classic/aio/content/tutorial/first-app/first-app-lesson-08.md

 # Lesson 8 - Use *ngFor to list objects in component
-This tutorial lesson demonstrates how to use `ngFor` directive in Angular Classictemplates in order to display dynamically repeat data data in a template.
+This tutorial lesson demonstrates how to use `ngFor` directive in Angular Classic templates in order to display dynamically repeat data data in a template.

 **Time required:** expect to spend about 10 minutes to complete this lesson.